Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Can't use the loan for repair or replacement of physical damages.
 Funds from an EIDL can only be used to cover necessary operating expenditures.

 • Adds to your debt balance.
-While you may be able to find financial relief temporarily, you’re still on the hook to repay an EIDL, which can add to your overall debt balance.
+While you may find financial relief temporarily, you’re still on the hook to repay an EIDL, which can add to your overall debt balance.

 Other Options to Consider